kakarifki/api-laravel/README.md

 # Task Management Application

 A simple yet powerful task management application built with Laravel that helps users organize their daily tasks efficiently.
+You can access the application at [https://tasklist-laravel.onrender.com/](https://tasklist-laravel.onrender.com/).
+The application is hosted on Render, a cloud platform that provides easy deployment and scaling of applications.

 ## Features